 The Piano was very generous in accommodating the recording side.
 They even let us have access to the concert hall and their Steinway D full Concert grand Piano on Tuesday 13th of September for the whole day for free.

-Paul’s dramatic accompaniment played by Nicholas and New Zealand multi-award winning concert pianist Anna Maksymova is a tour de force to reckon with.
-His voice soaring above the Steinway pounding out the sound of war, did it justice.
+Paul’s dramatic accompaniment played by Nicholas and Anna is a tour-de-force to reckon with.
+His voice soaring above the Steinway pounding out the sound of war, did it absolute justice.